miloskroulik/registration/README.md

 1. (Optional) Adjust the default registration states at /admin/config/workflow/workflows.
 This link is available via the Workflow menu item in the Configuration menu of Drupal administration.
 1. (Optional) Adjust general module settings at /admin/structure/registration-settings.
 This link is available from the main Configuration page of Drupal administation.
+1. (Optional) Enable the Registration Workflow submodule to add permissions and operations for workflow transitions.

 DIFFERENCES FROM DRUPAL 7 VERSION